The CNSC and CNSC staff will:

 - Coordinate simulated learning experiences that support the goals of clinical simulation

-The CNSC is open to students from 8:00 a.m. to 8:00 p.m.
+The CNSC is open to students from 8:00 a.m. to 6:00 p.m.
 Monday through Thursday and 8:00 a.m. to 4:00 p.m. on Fridays, throughout the Fall and Spring semesters.
-The CNSC will also be open from 10 a.m. until 2 p.m. on select Saturdays.
-These Saturdays will be communicated to students via the course instructor.
+The CNSC will also be open from 10 a.m. until 2 p.m. on select Saturdays and one Sunday.
+These days will be communicated to students via the course instructor.

 The CNSC is closed when students are not in session (i.e. breaks and recesses).
 The CNSC has limited hours of operation during the summer.
 The CNSC will be open for additional hours based on staffing.
 Additional CNSC hours may be scheduled as needs arise and/or as resources allow.

 All student time in the CNSC must be scheduled with the CNSC secretary.
 Scheduling is prioritized by the due dates set for each clinical simulation or skill demonstration throughout the curriculum.
 Students who wish to utilize the CNSC to practice skills prior to simulations or demonstrations must schedule a practice time with the CNSC secretary.
-A designated room will be set up with equipment for each upcoming simulation or demonstration two weeks prior to the scheduled due date.
+A designated room will be set up with equipment for each upcoming simulation or demonstration in the days prior to the scheduled due date.
 Practice sessions can be self-learning time in which there is no instructor present in the room; however, CNSC staff will be available to answer student questions when practices are scheduled during regular CNSC hours.
 Also, members of the Junior and Senior classes that have agreed to serve as tutors can be scheduled to help with practice.
 These arrangements are made through the CNSC secretary.
-There are also regularly scheduled practice times.
-During these times, a CNSC staff member will guide students in practicing for skill demonstrations and clinical simulations.
-Attendance at these regularly scheduled practice sessions must be scheduled with the CNSC Secretary.
-Please note that these practice sessions do NOT take the place of the assigned preparatory work.

 - Sign-in to and out of the CNSC using the designated sheet at the secretary’s desk.